This delicious cheese fondue is made with a combination of Gruyere and Swiss cheeses.

 You could try using light beer, or perhaps milk or chicken stock.
 But then it's a good idea to add a tablespoon of lemon juice to the mixture.

-While bread would seem like the obvious choice, tender-crisp steamed broccoli and cauliflower florets are even better, in my opinion.
+While bread would seem like the obvious choice, tender-crisp steamed broccoli and microwave-steamed cauliflower are even better, in my opinion.
 The combination of the crispy vegetables and the creamy cheese is wonderful.

-Lightly steamed carrots are nice too.
-Sometimes I use cubes of deli ham steak, homemade pork rinds, or almond flour bread as dippers.
-But my personal preference is to use lightly steamed vegetables.
+Lightly steamed carrots are nice, too.
+Sometimes, I use cubes of deli ham steak, homemade pork rinds, or almond flour bread as dippers.
+But my personal preference is lightly steamed vegetables.

 You can keep the leftovers in the fridge, covered, for up to three days.
 Reheat them in the fondue pot on the lowest setting (you might need to add a bit of wine).
 Or simply use them cold as a cheese spread!